 "I totally forgot to ask," Casey said, just as she and Daniel were boarding the bus that would take them to the cavern of Cheyenne Mountain.

-"Did you manage to get through to the cable company last night?
+"Did you manage to get through to the cable company yesterday?
 We’re not paying for squiggly lines and static."
-After all of their guests had said their final farewells, Casey had turned on the television in hopes of catching the late night weather report.
+After all of their guests had said their final farewells on Saturday night, Casey had turned on the television in hopes of catching the late night weather report.
 Only to find that the cable service was out.

 "Yep, I did.
 The lady I talked to said that when she did...whatever test it was...that it came back as an error on the box."